alchemyrpg/ddb2alchemy/CONTRIBUTING.md

 ## Changing the codebase
 Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull request.
 At minimum, please include a link to a D&D Beyond character that can be used to validate the changes.
 Updating any applicable tests or creating new tests is also appreciated.

+We use [prettier](https://prettier.io/) to format the codebase.
+Please run `yarn format` before submitting a pull request; otherwise the automated tests will fail.
+This helps ensure that the code is consistently formatted and easy to read.

 Once your pull request has been submitted, a project maintainer will review it and provide feedback.
 If the changes are approved, the pull request will be merged into the codebase.
 Eventually, the changes will be published in a new version of the library and pulled into an Alchemy release by Alchemy staff.